Chinchilla Care Guide

 There is a lot of misinformation online about the type of care chinchillas need so we are here to help!
 A lot of this misinformation is why chinchillas end up without homes.
 There is a lot more care and delicacy to them than what is expressed online and on pet store pamphlets.
 Feel free to message us with questions and we will be happy to help as soon as possible.

 Chinchilla Lanigera (long tailed chinchillas) are crepuscular rodents from the Andes Mountains in South America.

 A chinchilla's life span is 15-20 years, but the oldest chinchilla was 29 years and 229 days old.
 I frequently hear from my customers that they have chinchillas in their 20's so I let all adopters know that they can live up to 30 years!

 Watch the video below for quick run through.
 We will be adding more care videos to our Tiktok and Youtube! @Pandamoniumpets

 Their teeth grow continuously and they chew to file down the growth.
 Due to this, wooden ledges or chew toys are a must.
 They will attempt to chew anything they can reach so plastic, paper, and cotton/polyester items are big no. All of these items will cause an internal blockage if consumed.

-Some safe chews include willow toys, pumice, bamboo canes, bamboo shredders, coconut shells (NO fibres), palm, loofah, yucca, cholla, safe sticks and wood slices (I will make list soon).
+Some safe chews include willow toys, pumice, bamboo canes, bamboo shredders, coconut shells (NO fibres), palm, loofah, yucca, cholla, safe sticks and wood slices.
+Look a list below for safe sticks and slices.

 Make sure all chews are organic and non treated.
 If they are dyed then food coloring is the only safe dye for chews!